ScooloV/bbpedia/docs/death_zone/new_inducements.md

 A Standing player hit by a Thunderbolt is
 Knocked Down.
 When a player is Knocked Down by a

-Thunderbolt, you may apply a +1 modifierr to either the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+Thunderbolt, you may apply a +1 modifier to either the Armour roll or Injury roll.
+This modifier may be applied after the roll has been made.

 RAMPANT MUTATION